Russia / Japan

 3. Personality: Island Boldness

-The Kurilean Bobtail’s personality reflects its island origins — bold, self-sufficient, loyal, and active in a way that suggests a cat shaped by genuine survival demands rather than domestic comfort.
+The Kurilean Bobtail’s personality reflects its island origins — bold, self-sufficient, loyal, and active in a way that suggests a cat shaped by survival demands rather than domestic comfort.

 Dog-Like Loyalty and Following